liviaruegger/unity-terrain-exporter/README.md

       - **Y:** Use the `Y:` value from the log (e.g., 1209.00m)
         - This is the **elevation range** (max - min).
 Unity assumes minimum = 0 and maximum = Y.
       - **Z:** Use the `Z:` value from the log (e.g., 84500.00m)
-      - *Note: If your input is not in UTM, the X and Z values may not be in meters - check the projection.*
+      - *Note: If your input is not in UTM, the X and Z values may not be in meters - check the projection.
+Unity supports non-square terrains (X ≠ Z), which is normal when pixels are not square (common after reprojection).*
 6. Click **Import**.

 ## 📦 Installation